jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ### Roster Limits ###
 - Starters: 17 players (7 Off, 1 ST, 9 Def)
 - Bench: 28 players
+- Taxi squad: 5 players
 - No positional maximums
-- 1 bench player may be a devy
+- 1 bench/taxi player may be a devy
 - 4 IR spots, players must be listed as Out, on IR, or on PUP to be put on IR.
+  - Once on IR, however, an owner may keep a player in an IR slot even after they are e.g. upgraded to Questionable.
+Whatever the system allows them to do, they may do.
+  - For example, MFL allows you to submit a lineup with an IR violation, but does not allow you to perform an add/drop.

 ### Devy ###
 - A developmental player
-- Only requirement is that he is not in the NFL (college players, CFL players, high schoolers, pee-wee players, whatever you want)
+- Only requirement is that he is not in the NFL (college players, CFL players, high schoolers, pee-wee players, etc.)
 - Devys can only be picked in the rookie draft, and may only be drafted by teams without a devy already on their roster.
+- If the player is already loaded into the system, they can be drafted the same as any other player.
+If not, send a message to the commish, who can manually add the player and draft him to your team.
 - Once drafted into the NFL, a devy is added to a team's "real" roster.

 ## __Scoring__ ##